-This year commemorates the 14th anniversary of the tragic September 11 terrorist attacks that left our country in a fog of loss and mourning.
-Through the devastation and years of recovery that followed, those involved in and affected by the disaster came together to help honor those who sacrificed everything by creating the national memorial and museum, both housed in New York City’s Financial District at Ground Zero, where the World Trade Centers once stood tall.
+Through the devastation and years of recovery that followed the tragic September 11 terrorist attacks, those involved in and affected by the disaster came together to help honor those who sacrificed everything by creating the national memorial and museum, both housed in New York City’s Financial District at Ground Zero, where the World Trade Centers once stood tall.

 With the complete project having been finished only a year ago following delays from Hurricane Sandy, the museum and memorial stand as a testament of resilience and strength in remembrance of the 9/11 attacks as well as the attack on the World Trade Center complex on February 26, 1993.
 Whether you’re planning to pay a visit to the site on the anniversary of the attacks or hope to do so in the future, read on for a guide to ensuring you get the most out of each part of the gripping, educational experience.

 The museum, finished last summer, honors the memory of the nearly 3,000 innocent men, women and children killed during the attacks.
 Split into three main exhibitions, visitors can take a journey through the history of the tumultuous events and spend time in the museum’s In Memorium wing, a quiet, commemorative series of rooms providing moving pictures and profiles of hundreds of victims to portray the scale of loss brought upon our country.
 Foundation Hall, a room of massive scale, features a retaining wall from the original World Trade Center, which stands as a tribute to the perseverance and spirit of survival wrought from the vicious acts.
 Mementos, inscriptions and haunting “Missing Person” posters accent the room, adding to the immense gravity of the museumgoer’s experience and perspective.